Trouverecc/Trouverecc.github.io/_pages/cv.md

 Honor and Award
 ======
-* 2023: Nattonal Excellence Scholarship
+* 2023: National Excellence Scholarship
   * awarded to the top 5% of students

 * 2023: Outstanding Student of Sunshine Sports Inittattve